formsandflows/PACo/Canvas components/PACo_DetailsList_A.md

 # PACo_DetailsList_A

-!!
-The current active version is version 2.2.
-This file is already here because on version 3.0 (or better: release 3.0) is currently actively worked on.

-This page is related to version: 3.0
+This documentation page is related to version: 3.0.0

 ![image](https://github.com/formsandflows/PACo/assets/35654198/960c6c66-f08d-438e-a103-a01e1d193004)

-This PACo canvas component is responsive.
 A horizontal scroll appears when the width of the details list is greater than the available width on the screen.

 This canvas component has its "OnReset" property configured.
 When a canvas component instance is reset, the checkboxes in the header and of detail list items are reset.